visualbis/VV-Docs/docs/user-guide/home-page/user-dashboard.md

     </Zoom>
   </div>

-When the Admin disables the order preference option and enable my dashboard option in the dashboard settings, then the user cannot set the order and cannot view My Dashboard in the User Page (see Figure below).
+When the Admin disables the order preference option and enable my dashboard option in the <Link to={useBaseUrl('docs/admin-guide/admin-functions/settings/user-dashboard')}>Dashboard settings</Link>, then the user cannot set the order and can only view *My Dashboard* in the User Page (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>